Below are the areas of the marketing funnel that you need in order to create your full-funnel marketing strategy.

 Step 1: Generate Awareness

 You want your customers to know about you and your services before they ever need you.
 By creating awareness, you are giving yourself a competitive advantage.
-You don’t necessarily think about the mechanics you know until you need one – but you have two or three in mind when you do because you’ve passed them on the road, seen an ad, or had a friend see one!
+You don’t necessarily think about the roofing contractors you know until you need one – but you have two or three in mind when you do because you’ve passed their wrapped truck on the road, seen a billboard, or ran into the owner at a local golf tournament fundraiser you recently attended.

 You can create brand awareness through:

-These efforts will help you build the top of your full-funnel marketing strategy.
+These are just some of the types of activations that can help you build the top of your full-funnel marketing strategy.

 Step 2: Show Up for Consideration & Conversion